-A. Cultural Resources or Unanticipated Effects
+A. Historic Properties or Unanticipated Effects

-1. If previously unidentified cultural resources or unanticipated effects are discovered during the implementation of an undertaking, reviewed in accordance with the Streamline Review Process or standard Section 106 review, the ANC personnel or contractor shall immediately halt the undertaking in the immediate area of the finding and notify the Chief Engineer and CRM of the discovery and implement interim measures to protect the discovery.
+1. If previously unidentified historic properties or unanticipated effects are discovered during the implementation of an undertaking, reviewed in accordance with the Streamline Review Process or standard Section 106 review, the ANC personnel or contractor shall immediately halt the undertaking in the immediate area of the finding and notify the Chief Engineer and CRM of the discovery and implement interim measures to protect the discovery.

-2. Immediately upon receipt of the notification from the ANC personnel or contractor, the CRM shall:

-a) inspect the work site to determine the extent of the discovery and ensure that the project manager and contractor supervisors know that construction activities with the potential to affect the historic property in question must be halted as a legal and contractual requirement;

-b) clearly mark the area of discovery and establish an appropriate buffer between the discovery and ground disturbing activities or other potential effects, as appropriate;

-c) implement additional measures, e.g., surveillance or concealment as appropriate, to protect the discovery from looting and vandalism, as appropriate;

-d) have an individual meeting the SOI Professional Standards for the appropriate discipline inspect the work site to determine the extent of the discovery and provide recommendations regarding NRHP eligibility and treatment; and a) The CRM shall send the notification package via electronic mail to the SHPO and Concurring Parties.

-3. Within two (2) business days of the discovery, the CRM shall notify the SHPO and Concurring Parties via electronic mail.

-4. Within seven (7) business days of the discovery, the CRM shall develop a notification package for the SHPO and Concurring Parties that includes a description of the undertaking and how it was reviewed in accordance with the Streamline Review Process, photographs of the discovery, the recommendation of NRHP eligibility, and a treatment plan.

-b) Upon receipt of the notification package, the SHPO and Concurring Parties have two (2) business days to provide a response to the CRM on the NRHP eligibility and treatment plan.
-No response within two (2) business days shall be understood to mean that the non-responding party has no comment.

-5. ANC shall take into account the recommendations received on eligibility and treatment of the discovery and carry out any appropriate required actions within five (5) working days of receipt.
+- 2. Immediately upon receipt of the notification from the ANC personnel or contractor, the CRM shall: - a) inspect the work site to determine the extent of the discovery and ensure that the project manager and contractor supervisors know that construction activities with the potential to affect the historic property in question must be halted as a legal and contractual requirement; - b) clearly mark the area of discovery and establish an appropriate buffer between the discovery and ground disturbing activities or other potential effects, as appropriate; - c) implement additional measures, e.g., surveillance or concealment as appropriate, to protect the discovery from looting and vandalism, as appropriate; - d) have an individual meeting the SOI Professional Standards for the appropriate discipline inspect the work site to determine the extent of the discovery and provide recommendations regarding NRHP eligibility and treatment; and - 3.
+Within seven (7) business days of the discovery, the CRM shall notify the SHPO and Concurring Parties via electronic mail. - 4.
+Within seven (7) business days of the discovery, the CRM shall develop a notification package for the SHPO and Concurring Parties that includes a description of the undertaking and how it was reviewed in accordance with the Streamline Review Process, photographs of the discovery, the recommendation of NRHP eligibility, and a treatment plan. - 5.
+The CRM shall send the notification package via electronic mail to the SHPO and Concurring Parties. - 6.
+Upon receipt of the notification package, the SHPO and Concurring Parties have two (2) business days to provide a response to the CRM on the NRHP eligibility and treatment plan.
+No response within two (2) business days shall be understood to mean that the non-responding party has no comment. - 7.
+ANC shall take into account the recommendations received on eligibility and treatment of the discovery and carry out any appropriate required actions within five (5) business days of receipt.

-6. The CRM shall provide the SHPO and Concurring Parties with a report on the actions taken within fourteen (14) calendar days of implementation.

-7. Interment activities may proceed in the area of the discovery once the Chief Engineer has determined that the treatment plan is complete.

-B. Unidentified Human Remains Dating Prior to the Establishment of Arlington National Cemetery
+- 8. The CRM shall provide the SHPO and Concurring Parties with a report on the actions taken within fourteen (14) calendar days of implementation. - 9.
+Interment activities may proceed in the area of the discovery once the Chief Engineer has determined that the treatment plan is complete. - B. Unidentified Human Remains Dating Prior to the Establishment of Arlington National Cemetery - 1.
+ANC shall make all reasonable efforts to avoid disturbing non-ANC gravesites.
+ANC shall treat those in a manner consistent with the ACHP "Policy Statement on Burial Sites, Human Remains and Funerary Objects" (1 March 2023;

-1. ANC shall make all reasonable efforts to avoid disturbing non-ANC gravesites.
-ANC shall treat those in a manner consistent with the ACHP "Policy Statement Regarding Treatment of Burial Sites, Human Remains and Funerary Objects" (23 February 2007; http://www.achp.gov/docs/hrpolicy0207.pdf) or ACHP policy in effect at the time remains and funerary artifacts are handled.
+PolicyStatementonBurialSitesHumanRemainsandFuneraryObjects30June2023.pdf or ACHP policy in effect at the time remains and funerary artifacts are handled.